prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 permalink: "/crypto-mining/dash-hardware/"
 layout: page
 seotitle: "3 Best Dash Mining Hardware GPUs and ASICs 2017"
 ---

+Unlike [Zcash](/crypto-mining/zcash-hardware/) and [Ethereum](/crypto-mining/ethereum-hardware/) ASIC cards can be used to mine Dash.

+These cards are the fastest and most power efficient solution for mining cryptocurrency.

+Before you start mining, you'll probably want to know if it's worth your money.

+## Is Dash Mining Profitable?

 The value of dash is on the rise, and the time is now to get in on the action.
 Dash mining in 2017 is extremely profitable.

-Unlike [Zcash](/crypto-mining/zcash-hardware/) and [Ethereum](/crypto-mining/ethereum-hardware/) ASIC cards can be used to mine Dash.

-These cards are the fastest and most power efficient solution for mining cryptocurrency.

 ## Dash Mining Hardware